TUTORIAL 1: BOLD-CVR based on computer controlled CO2 stimulus

 % If both CO2 & O2 are supplied, the GUI returns two probe vectors to the

 % Matlab workspace.
-If only CO2 or O2 are provided, then 1 probe is
+If only CO2 or O2 are provided, then one probe is

 CVR data can often be weighted by contributions from large vessels that may overshadow signals of interest.
 Particulary, for very high resolution acquisitions at high field strength.
-We can modify the whole brain mask to exclude CSF and large vessel contributions using the 'remLV' function ('remove large vessels').
+We can modify the whole brain mask to exclude large vessel contributions using the 'remLV' function ('remove large vessels').
 This can be done by specifying the percentile threshold from which to remove voxels, or if the appropriate toolbox is not available, a manual threshold value.
+If this function fails, try restarting fromt step 1 and loading all data using loadImageData.m function.

 % Supply necessary options